Police: Vehicle plows into Minnesota protesters, killing 1 - WTMJ

 There had been ongoing protests in Uptown, about 2 1/2 miles (4 kilometers) south of downtown, since the June 3 shooting of Winston Boogie Smith Jr., a 32-year-old father of three, by members of a federal U.S. Marshals Service task force.
 The Uptown area includes a mix of trendy restaurants, shops and theaters popular with the city’s younger professionals, many of whom live in apartments and condominiums in the area.

-Authorities have said Smith, who was wanted on a weapons violation, fired a gun before deputies fatally shot him in Minneapolis.
-The city has been on edge since Floyd’s death under an officer’s knee and the more recent fatal police shooting of another Black man, Daunte Wright, in a nearby suburb.
+The city of Minneapolis has been on edge since Floyd’s death under an officer’s knee and the more recent fatal police shooting of another Black man, Daunte Wright, in a nearby suburb.

-Members of the U.S. Marshals Fugitive Task Force were trying to arrest Smith on a warrant for allegedly being a felon in possession of a gun, authorities said.
+Smith was killed earlier this month.
+According to authorities, members of the U.S. Marshals Fugitive Task Force were trying to arrest Smith on a warrant for allegedly being a felon in possession of a gun.
 The Marshals Service said in a statement that Smith, who was in a parked vehicle, didn’t comply with law enforcement and “produced a handgun resulting in task force members firing upon the subject.”
 State investigators said evidence showed he fired the gun from inside his vehicle.

 Smith died at the scene.
-State investigators said Smith’s passenger, a 27-year-old woman, was treated for injuries from glass debris.
-The woman, however, said she never saw a gun on Smith or in the vehicle, her attorneys said last week — contradicting investigators’ claims about Smith’s actions.
+A 27-year-old woman who was a passenger in Smith’s vehicle said she never saw a gun on Smith or in the vehicle, her attorneys said last week — contradicting authorities’ account about Smith’s actions.

 This story has been updated to correct the name of the neighborhood to Uptown, not Upton.